Martin Johannes Riedl

 School of Journalism and Media, University of Tennessee, Knoxville

 Dr. Martin Johannes Riedl is an assistant professor in the School of Journalism and Media at the University of Tennessee, Knoxville.
 His work investigates platform governance and content moderation, digital journalism, as well as the spread of false and misleading information on social media.
+Riedl’s recent work has focused on platform governance and violence, the politics of trust and safety, encrypted messaging and chat applications, and political influencers on social media.

 Riedl’s work has been published in leading academic outlets such as New Media & Society, Information, Communication & Society, Digital Journalism, and the Proceedings of the CHI Conference on Human Factors in Computing Systems.
 He also is the co-editor of a special issue on political influencers in Social Media + Society.
 His academic work has received numerous awards, including a research prize for professional relevance from the Association for Education in Journalism and Mass Communication (AEJMC), as well as top paper awards from AEJMC’s Newspaper and Online News Division, and the International Communication Association’s (ICA) Journalism Studies and Communication Law and Policy Divisions.